wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
-3. On the **Ingestion Policies** tab, select the check boxes of the ingestion policies that you want to delete, click the **Delete** button and confirm.
+3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to delete, click **Delete** and confirm.

 ## See the Ingestion Policies a Proxy Belongs to